Pennsylvania WIC Offices are OPEN during the federal government shutdown! Please keep your appointments!

 - Participation in the Farmers’ Market Nutrition Program (FMNP) for certain clients

 Since breastfeeding offers many health benefits for both the mother and baby, WIC encourages all mothers-to-be to consider breastfeeding.
 Mother’s milk is easy to digest and soothes the baby’s stomach.
 It is the baby’s first immunization.
 Mother’s milk also helps to protect babies against asthma, infections, allergies and obesity as they grow.
-Because breastfed babies become healthier children and adults, breastmilk is the mother’s special gift to the baby.
+Because breastfed babies become healthier children and adults, breastmilk is the mother’s special gift to her baby.
 WIC moms can call the WIC Breastfeeding Helpline at 484-472-7022 with breastfeeding questions and for support from a Certified Lactation Counselor.

-The WIC voucher supplements the foods families buy and can be used at any WIC authorized store.
+The WIC benefits supplements the foods families buy and can be redeemed at any WIC authorized store.
 It is designed to include foods that contain protein, iron, vitamin A, vitamin C, and calcium, including fruits and vegetables, whole grains, peanut butter, cheese, yogurt, eggs, canned or dried beans, cereal, iron-fortified infant formula, infant foods, canned fish and special formulas when medically necessary.
 In addition, WIC staff can help plan healthy and appealing meals.

 Find us on Facebook at: Delaware County Women, Infants, and Children Program (WIC).